Climate Art Web

 Meet the team

 The Climate Art Web is based on a mycorrhizal network model.
-Grounded by the knowledge and experience of the Indigenous artists who comprise our Indigenous Advisory Council, the network connects individual artists across northern Turtle Island in order to share and transfer ‘nutrients’ in the form of resources, events, best practices, and opportunities.
+Grounded by the knowledge and experience of working with Indigenous advisors, the network connects individual artists across northern Turtle Island in order to share and transfer ‘nutrients’ in the form of resources, events, best practices, and opportunities.
 CAW-WAC’s Community Connectors help cultivate the development of the network, and they encourage relationships to form with the assistance of the Climate Art Map.
 The TRAction organizing committee provides support for the network in the form of research, visioning and administration.

 Discover climate art resources